-Mr Xiao was appointed as a Managing Director on 23 October 2018 pursuant to the terms and conditions of his employment contract with the Company.
-His salary is \$180,000 per annum.
-The agreement may be terminated by either party on 1 month's written notice.
+Mr Xiao was appointed the Managing Director on 23 October 2018.
+According to the terms and conditions of his employment contract with the Company, his salary is \$180,000 per annum.
+The agreement may be terminated by either party on one month's written notice.